commercetools/commercetools-php-symfony/quickstart.md

 ## Preview in browser

 * run `php bin/console server:run`.
 This will start a local webserver listening at port 8000.
-(If you are already running an instance in port 8000 it will automatically start in the next available one and it will print the final decision in the screen)
+(If you are already running an instance in port `8000` it will automatically start in the next available port and it will print the final decision in the screen)
 * open a browser and visit `localhost:8000`.
-You should be able to view a list with the products available in your shop.
+You should be able to view a list with the products available in your commercetools project.
 Note, that if you didn't select to create some sample data when you created your project in commercetools, you will have to manually add some products, otherwise the list will be empty.
-If you, manually added some products and your locale was not `en`, you should change the `en` locale used in the Controller above.
+If you, manually added some products and your locale was not `en`, you should change the parameter `en` used in the `DefaultController` above, to match the locale that you used in your products.